NavyaSutari/spring-CIS5755/chapter-1/README.md

 18. git add --all
 19. git status
-20. git commit -m "first python code"
+20. git commit -m "Example python file"
 21. git push
   a. github username:
   b. password: copy and paste the account access token
 22. check the changes by using: git log
 23. Go to Github repository to check the changes
-24. Go to Cloud9 and create a second python file: ex2-flask.py
+24. Go to Cloud9 and create a second python file: example2.py
 25. Edit the file by copy/paste the basic Flask code
 26. Save and Run the file
 27. In the terminal, install Flask package (library): python3 -m pip install flask
-28. In the terminal, run the file: python3 ex2-flask.py
+28. In the terminal, run the file: python3 example2-flask.py
 29. To view the app, go to Tools menu, select Preview --> Preview Running App
 30. To stop the service, press Ctrl + C
 31. In the git terminal, enter command step 17-21
-   a. change commit comment to "First Flask example"
+   a. change commit comment to "This is example2 with flask"

 30. Create an instruction markdown file for Chapter 1
    a.
 Edit the file by copy/paste this lab instructions